Blog

 A white, three-dimensional chevron shape is set against a bright blue background with translucent, curved blue layers.

 Our benchmarks report will review common ad performance metrics for Google Ads across brands using Triple Whale to monitor and maximize their performance.
-This analysis includes over 10,000 brands and compares the period of October 2025 (10/01/2025-10/31/2025) with September 2025 (09/01/2025-09/30/2025).
+This analysis includes over 18,000 brands for the period of January 1-December 31, 2025.

 READ MORE | A Guide to Ecommerce Metrics